CBIIT/crdc-datahub-monorepo/README.md

 # Testing
 - TEST_EMAIL : The email to be logged in if "test-idp" is specified as the IDP

-# MYSQL configuration
+# Mongo configuration
-- MYSQL_HOST : The host URL of the MYSQL database
+- MONGO_DB_HOST : The host URL of the Mongo database
-- MYSQL_PORT : The port of the MYSQL database
+- MONGO_DB_PORT : The port of the Mongo database
-- MYSQL_USER : The service user of the MYSQL database
+- MONGO_DB_USER : The service user of the Mongo database
-- MYSQL_PASSWORD : The password for the service user of the MYSQL database
+- MONGO_DB_PASSWORD : The password for the service user of the Mongo database
-- MYSQL_DATABASE : The MYSQL database name
+- MONGO_DB_DATABASE : The Mongo database name

 # NIH login configuration
 - NIH_CLIENT_ID: NIH login server client id